NightmareFox12/meta-cashback/README.md

 🔗 Currently, MetaCashback operates directly with the **MetaMask wallet**, enabling a seamless and decentralized experience.
 🔜 In the future, it is designed to fully integrate with the **MetaMask Card**, extending the cashback system to physical purchases made with the card.

+**Note: Currently available on the Optimist network.
+Support for other chains like Arbitrum and Ethereum will be added soon.**

 ## 🚀 User Flow

 1. **Connect MetaMask Wallet** — The user connects their MetaMask wallet to the MetaCashback app using MetaMask SDK and wagmi.